3.4.4 |

 husband or widower of such a chieftain.)
 If there is no good alternative, a

-new system that meets the requirements of those who refuse to accept words
+new system which meets the requirements of those who refuse to accept words

 without a genderizing affix as gender-transcending ones may be